CrackedMatter/mcrpc/README.md

 ## This is work in progress, don't use it yet
 Also ignore everything below for now

-# McResourcePackConverter
+# MCRPC

+(Minecraft resource pack converter)

 A shell script that converts Minecraft resource packs from Java Edition to Bedrock Edition.
 Made for Unix-like systems (e.g. Linux or FreeBSD).
-The instructions below where made for Linux distributions.
+The instructions below where made for GNU/Linux.
 If you are using something else, read [this](README.md#other-operating-systems).

 ## Dependencies